-Remembering Mr. Rogers, a True-Life 'Helper' When the World Still Needs One
+Remembering Mister Rogers, a True-Life 'Helper' When the World Still Needs One

 He opened his arms, lifting his satchel in the air, and beckoning me in.
 “It’s good to see you again neighbor.”

-I got to hug Mr. Rogers, y’all!
+I got to hug Mister Rogers, everybody!

 I pulled it together.
 Then we were walking out and making small talk.
-I mentioned being a big fan of Johnny Costa, who was the piano player on the show.
-When you get older, you learn to appreciate things like the unparalleled jazz that this old children’s TV show featured.
+He asked if I was a student at the university, and what I was studying.
+I mentioned being a big fan of Johnny Costa, who was the piano player on his show.
+When you get older, you learn to appreciate things like the gorgeous jazz that this kids’ TV show featured.

-Costa had died just about a year before, so we talked about him as we walked, and how Mr. Rogers marveled at the speed of his improvisations — and worked hard to get him to slow it down for little ears to appreciate.
+Costa, as it turned out, would pass away just a few months later, and we talked about him as we walked, and how Mister Rogers marveled at the speed of his improvisations on the keys.

 Then he opened the student union door and said goodbye.
 That’s when I blurted in a kind of rambling gush that I’d stumbled on the show again recently, at a time when I truly needed it.
-He listened there in the doorway, the bitter Pittsburgh winter wind flowing around him into the warm lobby bustling with students.
+He listened there in the doorway.
 When I ran out of words, I just said, “So … thanks for that.
 Again.”

-Mr. Rogers nodded.
+Mister Rogers nodded.
 He looked down, and let the door close again.
 He undid his scarf and motioned to the window, where he sat down on the ledge.

-He said, “Do you want to tell me what was upsetting you so?”
+He said, “Do you want to tell me what was upsetting you?”

 So I sat.
 And I told him the truth.
 I told him my grandfather had just died.
-He was one of the few good things I had.
+Pap was one of the few good things I had.
 I felt adrift.
 Brokenhearted.
 On top of everything else.
 This was just too much.
-I guess Pap had been my version of a “helper” in hard times, and I was still looking for him, even though I knew he was gone.
+I guess my grandfather had been my version of a “helper” in hard times, and I was still looking for him, even though I knew he was gone.

-I like to think I didn’t go on and on, but pretty soon Mr. Rogers was telling me about his grandfather — and a small boat the old man bought for him when he was a young man.
+I like to think I didn’t go on and on, but pretty soon Mister Rogers was telling me about his grandfather — and a small boat the old man bought for him when he was a young man.

-Mr. Rogers asked how long ago my Pap had died.
-It had been several months, but the wound was still raw.
-His grandfather was obviously gone decades.
-Now that 21 years have passed, I know that pain of losing someone so special shifts to the background, but never really goes away.
+Mister Rogers asked how long ago my Pap had died.
+It wasn’t long, and I was still torn apart.
+His grandfather was obviously gone for decades.
+Now that 21 years have passed since then, I know that the pain of losing someone so special shifts to the background, but it never really goes away.

-Mr. Rogers also still missed his grandfather, still wished he was here when he needed him.
-He also wished he still had the boat.
-“You’ll never stop missing the people you love,” Mr. Rogers told me.
+Mister Rogers also still missed his grandfather, still wished he was there when he needed him.
+“You’ll never stop missing the people you love,” Mister Rogers told me.

-His grandfather had given Mr. Rogers the rowboat as a reward for something.
+His grandfather had given Mister Rogers a small boat as a reward for something.
 I forget what.
 Grades, or graduation.
 Something important.
 Something he’d worked hard to accomplish.

 He didn’t have either now, his grandfather or the boat, but he had that work ethic, that knowledge and perseverance the old man encouraged with his gift.
-“Those things never go away,” Mr. Rogers said.
+“Those things never go away,” Mister Rogers said.
 I’m sure my eyes looked like stewed tomatoes.

-At the end, I just said thank you again — for about the 13th time.
-And I apologized if I made him late for wherever he was headed.
-Mr. Rogers just smiled, and said in his slow, gentle voice: “Sometimes you’re right where you need to be.”
+At the end, I just said thank you again — for about the 13th time — and I apologized if I made him late for wherever he was headed.
+Mister Rogers just smiled, and said in his slow, gentle voice: “Sometimes you’re right where you need to be.”

-Mr. Rogers was there for me then.
-But really, he’s here for you now, for anyone who needs him.
+How long did that encounter last?
+Maybe five minutes?
+Mister Rogers was there for me then, but really, he’s here for you now, for anyone who needs him.
+Those things never go away, as he told me.

-I never saw him again.
+I never saw him again after that.
 But that “helper” quote?
 That’s authentic.
 That’s who he was.
-Mr. Rogers was for real.
+Mister Rogers was for real.
 Over the years, I’ve learned a lot about the man he was.
 Some of it was surprising.

-I never realized when I was little that when Mr. Rogers sat with his feet in the cool water of a pool and invited the singing cop, Officer Clemmons, to join him that that was a daring statement about equality.
+I never realized when I was little that when Mister Rogers sat with his feet in the cool water of a pool and invited the singing cop, Officer Clemmons, to join him that that was a daring statement about equality.
 It seemed like no big deal to me.
 I suppose now that was the point.

 A white man and a black man, chilling out on a hot day with their feet in the water — so simple, such a little thing, but brave in its sweetness.